 - They have an abundance mentality about ideas.
 They brainstorm openly and briskly, never slowing down to evaluate or troubleshoot ideas as they go.
 Only after the brainstorming is done do they evaluate critically, and they are always willing to scrap a great idea if it just isn’t right for the customer or the brand.

 Creative that works is fueled by insight.
 Top brands spend hundreds of thousands on market research to develop messages that resonate before spending millions on outreach.
-Small brands don’t have that luxury, but customer insight is just as valuable.
+Small brands don’t have that luxury, but customer insight is just as crucial.
 We have conducted many planning retreats with C-level executives and boards, but we always recommend having a mix of customer-facing employees in those conversations.
 Often, the person who looks the customer in the eye knows many things the CEO doesn’t.

 Whether the insight comes from expensive market research, practical knowledge, or a hunch, it should be tested to determine if it aligns with customers’ actual behavior.
 Customers routinely tell researchers one thing, then do another.
 If the customer can’t explain why they do what they do, how much money do you want to bet on your guesstimate?

 Once you have gathered meaningful insight, it must be distilled into a strategy.
 Whether it’s written on a cocktail napkin or in the form of a formal creative brief, you must streamline this overwhelming knowledge into clear, concise direction.
 Otherwise, how will you generate ideas?
-More importantly, how will you know a good one when you see it?
+More important, how will you know a good one when you see it?

 Stories have a hero, or protagonist, a challenge, or antagonist, and a goal.
 Stories can be used in any kind of medium, even short text ads.
 How short can a story be?
 Here’s an example: